Az-Net/Flipper-Online/README.md

 ## Bit-Value Array

-Each hexadecimal bit value 0-F is only used once.
+Each hexadecimal bit value 0-F is only used once, and each category of value can only be used one time per cell.
 The process of cell combat modifies the hexadecimal strings during interaction, eventually writing the 0 bit to Shape to denote that a cell is dead.
 Reviving a cell simply involves editing its file to remove the 0 bit from its hexadecimal string and then setting a new shape bit value within the string.
+You can also choose to reset or edit the mood, size, protrusion and health values to anything you want.

 |Bit-Value|Use|Category|
 |---|---|---|